Hanmer Springs: Notable buildings

-Hanmer Springs Post Office

-The original Hanmer Springs Post Office was built in 1901 and is a Historic Place Category 2, listed in 1983.
-It is now used as a restaurant.

-The Powerhouse

 The Powerhouse building was built to house a small hydro electric generator in 1926.
 The water was provided by the nearby Rogerson river.
 This water was transported via wooden staved penstocks along what is now Jacks Pass Road.
 It provided electricity for the Queen Mary Hospital as well as a few street lights.
 In 1934 mains electricity lines connected Hanmer Springs to the electricity grid via Waipara.
 The Powerhouse is now a cafe.

-The Hanmer Springs Lodge

 The Hanmer Springs Lodge, built in a Spanish Mission style was completed in 1932.
 It operated as the Heritage Hotel Hanmer until May 2020; when a combination of intense competition for holiday accommodation and COVID-19 meant that it closed temporarily following the withdrawal of the Heritage Hotels Group from management.
 The hotel was then purchased by the CPG hotel chain who reopened it in December 2020 with plans to further develop it as a five star resort in 2021.

-Saint Andrews Presbyterian Church

-Saint Andrews was built in 1892.
-It had to be rebuilt the following year due to a "hurricane" causing significant damage to it.
-The manse at Hanmer Springs was completed in January 1902.
-It closed on 29 November 2015.
-A notice on the building (sited October 2020) states that the Church does not meet earthquake building regulations and warns people not to enter the building.